Stuart Fairchild Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff leads the league.
+- The pitching staff for the Marlins has a collective 9.6 K/9 to lead MLB.

-- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.21).
+- The Marlins have a 4.21 team ERA that ranks 15th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.